What Is CAR T-Cell Therapy?

 When CAR T cells can identify TAAs, they can target and attack cancer cells.
 In order to treat mesothelioma, doctors will target TAAs commonly found on the mesothelioma cancer cells’ surface.

-The CAR T-Cell Treatment Process
+The CAR T-Cell Therapy Process

 During treatment, the CAR T-cell therapy process consists of: